The Implications of Inequality for Fiscal Federalism (or Why the Federal Government Should Pay for Local Public Schools)

 39 Pages Posted: 22 Jun 2018 Last revised: 5 Feb 2019

 Date Written: June 8, 2018

-I use a simple model to show that redistribution task becomes more difficult—indeed, approaches impossibility—as economic inequality increases, regardless of one’s assumptions about levels of mobility by the rich or poor.
-Economic inequality has an inherent spatial dimension: so long as citizens exhibit anything short of perfect mobility (and perfect responsiveness to redistributive policy), its rise will result in an increasing geographic concentration of fiscal resources wherever states seek to assess domicile-based sources of revenue.
-This observation complements the existing literature by demonstrating that the case for centralizing mechanisms of revenue collection is not contingent on any given level of mobility within a system, provided that resources are unequally distributed across fiscal units.
+But these theoretical arguments have largely sidestepped questions about what level of centralization is optimal for redistributive programs.
+And by focusing on the empirical question of residential mobility, they have ignored a variable that—I seek to demonstrate—is at least as important.
+In this paper, I argue that those two deficiencies in the literature are connected.
+I introduce a simple model to show that economic redistribution becomes more difficult—indeed, approaches impossibility—as economic inequality increases, regardless of one’s assumptions about levels of mobility (by the rich or poor).
+That is because economic inequality has an inherent spatial dimension: so long as citizens exhibit anything short of perfect mobility (and perfect responsiveness to redistributive policy), its rise will result in an increasing geographic concentration of fiscal resources available to governments.
+For precisely this reason, higher levels of economic inequality strengthen the case for centralizing the financing of any program with redistributive goals—including the great bulk of what contemporary governments aim to do.

 Suggested Citation: Suggested Citation